Luvoy/Btree-Visual-Print/README.md

 #include "btree_visual_print_macro.h"

 BTree t1;

 /* add some contents to t1 */

 BTREE_VISUAL_PRINT(BTree, t1, lchild, rchild, data, "%c", stdout);

-/* where %c is the format str of then element in each node */
+/* where %c is the format str of the element in each node */
 ```

 ### For function: